matchmore/tech-blog/20180416/README.md

 The general scenario was pretty simple.
 Create some offers with tickets you are interested in on your way to work and back home and see if you were able to be notified about them all while using your phone normally as you would.

 Beginnings were awful.
 The first implementation we've given to testers with the default setup of the SDK was updating location every second almost every time talking to our cloud.
 You can imagine how it went.
 It was a slaughter. iPhones were dying within hours.
 Tough to be completely honest with you, we expected that to happen.
 Having that test we learned how much we can squeeze in in terms of data quality, not caring about battery cost at all.
 After that our motivation was to figure out the best setup with which we could obtain proper balance.
-Minimize battery usage and maximize the usefulness of the features.
+Minimizing battery usage while maximizing the usefulness of the features.
 To do so we needed to answer several questions.

 ## How to analyze your project needs?